Sunlenca® (lenacapavir)

 Figure 3

 .
-CAPELLA Study: Changes in CD4 Counts at Week 1563
+CAPELLA Study: Changes in CD4 Counts From BL Through Week 1563

-Post-BL resistance analyses were conducted in participants with suboptimal virologic response (HIV-1 RNA ≥50 c/mL and <1log10 decrease in HIV RNA from LEN initiation; assessed at Week 4), virologic rebound (after suppression, HIV RNA ≥50 c/mL or >1log10 increase from nadir), or viremia at their last visit.18
+Post-BL resistance analyses were conducted in participants with virologic failure, defined as HIV-1 RNA ≥50 c/mL and <1log10 decrease in HIV-1 RNA 4 weeks after LEN initiation or virologic rebound (HIV-1 RNA ≥50 c/mL after a prior measurement of <50 c/mL or a >1log10 increase from nadir).

-Treatment-emergent resistance to LEN developed in 9 participants from BL to Week 52 and in an additional 5 participants from Week 52 to 104 (Table 5).
-All 14 participants were at high risk of developing resistance to LEN due to inadequate OBR adherence (n=10) or lack of fully active drugs in the OBR (n=4).10
+Treatment-emergent resistance to LEN developed in 14 participants: between BL and Week 26, n=8; between Week 26 and 52, n=1; between Week 52 and 104, n=5 (Table 5).
+Although no new cases of LEN resistance were reported between Week 104 and 156, 2 participants developed additional LEN RAMs (K70R + T107N with existing Q67K and T107T/N with existing K70N + N74K).
+All 14 participants were at high risk of developing resistance to LEN due to inadequate OBR adherence (n=10) or lack of fully active drugs in the OBR (n=4).

 Pooled Cohort (N=72)